091500/gearblynk/README.md

 ### App menu and configuration
-App main menu consists of four items:
+App main menu consists of the following items:

 ➊ **Send Triggers** - send Triggers to your Blynk-running devices.